BhinoSTV/earth-insight-spark/README.md

 Layer metadata is readable without authentication, while create/update actions remain gated behind the admin to prevent unauthorized uploads.

+### Choosing between one app or multiple Django apps

+It is technically possible to collapse everything into a single Django app (for example, placing authentication and content models inside one `spada` app).
+Django does not require multiple apps, and very small projects sometimes do this for convenience.
+However, keeping separate apps such as `accounts` and `content` generally scales better:

+- **Separation of concerns.** Authentication code changes at a different cadence than content management.
+Splitting apps keeps migrations, serializers, and tests focused, which reduces coupling and makes refactors easier.
+- **Pluggability.** A standalone `accounts` app can be reused in other projects or extracted to a package, while a `content` app can evolve with its own admin and API surface.
+- **Team workflows.** Different contributors can own different apps without stepping on each other’s migrations or fixtures.
+Issue tracking and code review stay tighter when domains are isolated.
+- **Testing and dependencies.** App-level tests run faster and remain more descriptive when they target a single domain.
+If one app eventually requires optional dependencies, they can be added without affecting the rest of the project.

+For prototypes or minimal deployments you can start with one app and split later, but doing the separation up front avoids a large refactor once the codebase grows.
+Keeping the lightweight `accounts` and `content` apps distinct is the recommended approach for this project.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a40c2c79-6045-4997-89a2-4d6d90054935) and click on Share -> Publish.